Brother Stair: Overcomer Ministry

 In addition to international satellite and shortwave, Stair broadcast worldwide via internet streaming from his ministry's web site.
 He also leased time on terrestrial AM and FM radio stations throughout the United States, some of which are large-coverage stations.
 In the 1990s, Brother Stair was heard on 120 such stations, though by 2007 and continuing through 2014, that total had been reduced to approximately 25.

 In 2016, however, the broadcast was dramatically increased due to a large contribution which allowed Brother Stair to purchase hundreds of hours per day of broadcasting time to create one of the most extensive shortwave broadcasts in history.
 Broadcast expenditures of about $1.5 million are funded by donations from listeners.
-In 1993 and 1994 Stair and his ministry were partners in a failed ship-based radio project due to authorities raiding and confiscating both the ship and its equipment before it could set sail to international waters.
+In 1993 and 1994, Stair and his ministry were partners in a failed ship-based radio project due to authorities raiding and confiscating both the ship and its equipment before it could set sail to international waters.

 Stair's teachings place a strong emphasis on millennial predictions of world-changing events which will result from divine judgment.
 In the year 1999, he said that there would be such changes at the dawn of the third millennium.
 "If the Lord God Almighty does not make a major move before the year 2000," he said, "I'll tell God to go to Hell."
 Stair also has received publicity over the years for several of his prophecies, including a nuclear confrontation prophesied for 1988, and that Ronald Reagan would not complete his term as president.

 Criminal cases

+While hosting a revival in Muskogee, Oklahoma, Stair was arrested in late December 1963 on charges of outraging public decency, including using obscene language and actions in front of a minor.

-In 2002, Stair, then aged 69, was arrested in Walterboro on two counts of criminal sexual conduct in the second degree.
-Two women associated with Brother Stair, ages 17 and 20, alleged that he coerced them by "enforcing his religious/personal beliefs" on them.
+Stair, then aged 69, was arrested in Walterboro on May 16, 2002, on two counts of criminal sexual conduct in the second degree; two women associated with Brother Stair, ages 17 and 20, alleged he coerced them by "enforcing his religious/personal beliefs" on them.
 In 2004, Stair pleaded guilty to the charge of assault and battery and was sentenced to time served, a total of 77 days in custody.

 During his incarceration, recorded programs continued to be broadcast.
 Stair's conviction caused division in the community.
 However, about 70 residents remained loyal to him and there are two small branch communities which are part of his ministry.